greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 Partitioning can provide several benefits:

-- Dramatically improved query performance in certain situations, particularly when most of the heavily accessed rows of the table are in a single partition or a small number of partitions.
+- Dramatically improves query performance in certain situations, particularly when most of the heavily accessed rows of the table are in a single partition or a small number of partitions.
 Partitioning effectively substitutes for the upper tree levels of indexes, making it more likely that the heavily-used parts of the indexes fit in memory.
 - When queries or updates access a large percentage of a single partition, you can improve performance by using a sequential scan of that partition instead of using an index, which would require random-access reads scattered across the whole table.
 - When the partitioning design accounts for the usage pattern, you can perform bulk loads and deletes by adding or removing partitions.
 Dropping an individual partition using `DROP TABLE`, or doing `ALTER TABLE DETACH PARTITION`, is far faster than a bulk operation.
 These commands also entirely prevent the `VACUUM` overhead caused by a bulk `DELETE`.
 - You can migrate seldom-used data to cheaper and slower storage media.